mikewest/http-state-tokens/README.md

 We also have the opportunity to reset the foundational assumption that server-side state is best maintained on the client.
-I'll blithly assert that it is both more elegant and more respectful of users' resources to migrate towards browser-controlled session identifiers, rather than oodles of key-value pairs set by the server (though I expect healthy debate on that topic).
+I'll blithly assert that it is both more elegant and more respectful of users' resources to migrate towards user-agent-controlled session identifiers, rather than oodles of key-value pairs set by the server (though I expect healthy debate on that topic).